Ansari-Muskan01/SQL/Intro.md

 **Definition:**
 A database is a place where related data is stored and organized so that it can be easily accessed and managed.

-**In Simple Words:**
-A database is a place where we store and organize data so that we can easily access and manage it.

 ---